kesteckb/COMSM-SEGP/Evaluation/README.md

     - Check correct end game message
     - Check correct score is visible

-The unit tests for these components focus on ensuring dynamic HTML elements appear as expected under appriate conditions.
+The unit tests for these components focus on ensuring dynamic HTML elements appear as expected under appropriate conditions.
 Components that rely on input, like the QuizProgressComponent, needed mock input to function:

 ```javascript
 beforeEach(() => {